awsandy/fargate-demo1/README.md

 Own your own domain or hosted zone on Route53.

-In these example commands below my domain is **andy.work** - you will need to change this to your own top level domain/zone.
+In the example commands below my domain is **andy.work** - you will need to change this to your own top level domain/zone.

 One time setup - create an AWS certificate in ACM using the fargate cli:

 ### :star: Tips
-:bulb: Be sure to work out of a region that fargate is supported from (eg. eu-west-1) - and always specify the --region option when using the fargate cli
+:bulb: Be sure to work out of a region that fargate is supported from (eg. eu-west-1) Always specify the **--region** option when using the fargate cli

 ```console
 $ fargate certificate request fgdemo1.andyt.work --region eu-west-1